Kubernetes Tutorial – Learn K8s in 5 Minutes

 What is Kubernetes?

-Below, we’ll delve into what Kubernetes is, how it works, and some important terminology that helps you gain a full understanding of this technology.
+Below, we’ll delve into how Kubernetes works, and some important terminology to help you gain a full understanding of this containerized orchestration tool.

 What are containers?